dCache/dcache/docs/TheBook/src/main/markdown/cookbook-ha-with-replicable-services.md

 ### `pnfsmanager`

-PNFS manager is fully replicable.
+Pnfsmanager is fully replicable.
 Several instances must share the same database as requests from doors will be load balanced over all physical instances.
 The configuration should be synchronized such that all instances are configured the same way.